Internet Annoyances

 Website miniaturization

-The screen resolutions and monitor dimensions are always growing.
+The screen resolutions and monitor dimensions are steadily growing in the beginning 21st century.
 The last time I worked on a 640*480 pixel monitor was in 1996.
 But many websites, and particularly those of some big companies, have a fixed width of 800 or even 640 pixels, and are using the smallest possible font size that is barely readable.
 What's more, on many news sites that squeeze the text into a narrow column between the navigation bar and the ads, I get only a small portion of an article at a time and I have to press "next" several times to carry on reading.
 While I can increase the font size for better accessibility (which inevitably ruins the layout especially if the text columns are narrow), there is no real way how I can tell the website to occupy a larger portion of my big screen (which is big for a reason after all).
 Some sites should list a magnification glass among their viewing requirements.

 I think that, rather than paying attention to antiquated monitors, the web designers simply don't know better but to nail down absolute dimensions for everything, especially since everything can be formatted so easily with CSS.
 I am fond of CSS as a great way to customize everything, but it encourages and sometimes forces web designers to abandon the art of adaptive layouts.